laurasinclair/green-news/README.md

     - [x] Can be logged in/out
     - [x] Can save/unsave articles

 ## Technologies used
 **Frontend**
-- React
+- React.js
 - Bootstrap - for grid layout and little css helpers (margin, padding)
-- Sass
+- SASS
 - A LOT of custom CSS, because it's fun ❤️

 **Backend**
 - Node.js
-- json-server-backend for (fake) user data
+- MongoDB
+- Express.js
+- Mongoose

 **API Integration**
 - NewsAPI: a REST API that provides news articles and headlines from various sources.